iamnewton/dotfiles/.github/SUPPORT.md

 1. Open a [support request](https://github.com/iamnewton/dotfiles/issues/new?template=support_request.md) or reach out via [email](mailto:holocron77@gmail.com).
 2. Provide as much context as you can about what you're running into.
-3. Provide browser, library and/or platform versions (`nodejs`, `npm`, etc), depending on what seems relevant.
+3. Provide library version and/or platform versions (Linux, MacOS, etc), depending on what seems relevant.
 If not, please be ready to provide that information if maintainers ask for it.

 If you chose to write an issue, once it's filed: